South Carolina business calendar

 AUG.
 29

 NASA BUSINESS EXPO: Charleston County Government holds a forum, “Launch your Business with NASA and Charleston County.”
 7:30 a.m.-4 p.m.
 Charleston Area Convention Center, 5000 Coliseum Drive.
-North Charleston.
-Scheduled keynote speaker is U.S. Sen. Tim Scott. $40.
+North Charleston. $40.
 Go to https://www.charlestoncounty.org/nasa.php to register.

 AUG.
 30